Expert Checklist: How to Tell if a Tree Needs to be Cut Down

 FAQs

-What are the signs of a tree that is diseased?
+What are the warning signs of a dying tree?

-Common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushroom growth at the base of the tree.
+Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.

 Conclusion